Jack-Sibley/ancestral-visionary/src/game-concepts/general.md

 + **100.2a** In constructed play (a way of playing in which each player creates their own deck ahead of time), each deck has a minimum deck size of 60 cards.
 A constructed deck may contain any number of basic land cards and no more than four of any card with a particular English name other than basic land cards.
 For the purposes of deck construction, cards with interchangeable names have the same English name (see rule 201.3).
 + **100.2b** In limited play (a way of playing in which each player gets the same quantity of unopened Magic product such as booster packs and creates their own deck using only this product and basic land cards), each deck has a minimum deck size of 40 cards.
 A limited deck may contain as many duplicates of a card as are included with the product.
 + **100.2c** Commander decks are subject to additional deckbuilding restrictions and requirements.
 See rule 903, “Commander,” for details.
++ **100.2d** Some formats and casual play variants allow players to use a supplementary deck of nontraditional Magic cards (see rule 108.2a).
+These supplementary decks have their own deck construction rules.
+See rule 718, “Attraction Cards;” rule 901, “Planechase;” and rule 904, “Archenemy.”

 **100.3.** Some cards require coins or traditional dice.
 Some casual variants require additional items, such as specially designated cards, nontraditional Magic cards, and specialized dice.